Jeep Renegade SUV - Interior & comfort

-Of the numerous trim levels, our favourite is Longitude, which features automatic climate control plus rear parking sensors and the large 8.4-inch infotainment display with sat nav, Apple CarPlay and Android Auto.
+Of the numerous trim levels offered during the Renegade’s time on sale, our favourite was Longitude, which featured automatic climate control plus rear parking sensors and the large 8.4-inch infotainment display with sat nav, Apple CarPlay and Android Auto.
 Longitude is now the entry model, so no Renegade goes without the desirable features we’ve just mentioned.
 There are plenty of fun details that enliven the interior, such as the mud-splatter graphic in the rev counter and several Jeep logos.
 The Night Eagle spec adds exclusive styling upgrades and badging.

 The top-spec Trailhawk version feels more rugged, with carpet mats swapped for rubber flooring, but the changes run much deeper than that.
 It gets a more advanced four-wheel-drive system that can deal with a wider range of off-road conditions.
 An increased ride height of 20mm means it can traverse rougher terrain, while skid plates protect the underside of the car if it does make contact with the ground.

 Revised front and rear bumpers mean the Trailhawk can also climb and descend steep hills and, if you do get stuck, it has prominent towing eyes front and rear.
 Despite its emphasis on off-road driving, the Trailhawk is also the most comfortable model on road (despite being a touch noisier), thanks to chunky tyres that cushion you from ruts and bumps.